ericyu423/https-github.com-ericyu423-iOS11ClickAndDropExample/README.md

-* new xcode can create a new folder in github with user name and passport
+* new xcode can create a new folder in github with user name and password

 click on the icon next to the folder icon